 Once you have your subscription set up, you may then run your topic search in the future and view relevant results as they come in.

 Please keep in mind there are annual quotas/limitations to the total number of Tweets you may pull.

 Some Subscription Best Practices

-To pull in social media mentions to your topics, ensure you check the Instagram, YouTube, Facebook and/or Twitter options under media types when setting up your topic:
+To pull in social media mentions to your topics, ensure you check the Instagram, YouTube, Facebook, Reddit and/or Twitter options under media types when setting up your topic:

 Another best practice is to set up topics to monitor social media mentions separately from the topic to monitor traditional media sources (online news, print, tv, radio, etc.).
 Having two topics (one for traditional media and another for social media) also allows you to better track the volume of social media mentions against your quota.